-Explain that some communities have held village-level ceremonies, in which group members announce their commitment to end violence before the entire community.
+Explain that some communities have held village-level ceremonies, in which group members announce their commitment to end violence before the entire community

 Local and national media, officials, civil society and guests from neighbouring villages have participated in these celebrations, and signatures have been collected from people who pledge to protect children and women from violence.

-In some communities social and professional groups have taken a stand against practices such as female genital mutilation/cutting (FGM/C), sexual violence and child marriage.
-Midwives have signed oaths, youth groups have joined their voices, transport drivers and the taxi drivers have helped disseminate advocacy materials about female genital mutilation/cutting (FGM/C), sexual violence and child marriage.
+In some communities social and professional groups have taken a stand against practices such as teenage pregnancy,, sexual violence and child marriage.
+Midwives have signed oaths, youth groups have joined their voices, transport drivers and the taxi drivers have helped disseminate advocacy materials about teenage pregnancy, sexual violence and child marriage.
 Religious leaders have played a very important role, for example by showing in public statements, books and popular religious songs that religion does not support violence against women and children.